KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 ```

-It is also possible to process CPG sub graphs via external programs by
+It is also possible to process CPG subgraphs using external programs by
-exporting them to JSON.
-For example,
+exporting the subgraphs to JSON.
+For example

 ```
 cpg.dependency.toJson |> "/tmp/dependencies.json"
 ```

-dumps dependency information into the file "/tmp/dependencies.json" is
+dumps dependency information into the file `/tmp/dependencies.json` in
 JSON format.
-Fields of the CPG can be queried using regular
+Fields of the CPG are queried using regular
 expressions.
 For example, to determine whether an application uses the
-servlet api, a quick query could be
+servlet api, a quick query is

 ```
 cpg.dependency.name(".*servlet.*").l.nonEmpty
 res9: Boolean = true
 ```

-The `servlet-api` indicates that we have should look for methods with
+The `servlet-api` indicates that methods with
-a `HttpServletRequest` type as parameter.
-This can be done with this
+a `HttpServletRequest` type as parameter are of interest.
+Finding these methods can be done with the
 query

 ```